Skip to content

 Operation Example:

-In Monitoring > Monitors, select an existing monitor to edit.
-On the monitor configuration page, click the button at the top right corner to view the monitor's status, last update time, creation time, and creator.
+In Monitor > Monitor, select an existing monitor to edit.
+On the monitor configuration page, click the button in the top right corner to view the monitor's status, last update time, creation time, and creator.

-Click the view button to the right of the update time in the above image to open a new browser window showing the previous version of the monitor configuration;
+Click the view button to the right of the update time in the above image, which opens a new browser window to view the previous version of the monitor configuration;

-Click the Restore This Version button at the top right corner of the previous version monitor.
-In the pop-up dialog box, confirm the restore to edit and save the previous version of the monitor configuration.
+Click the Restore This Version button in the top right corner of the previous version monitor.
+In the pop-up dialog box, confirm the restoration to restore to the previous version of the monitor configuration for editing and saving.

 Feedback